 Jury trials are not common; in Oklahoma, only a small percentage of cases actually go to jury trial for verdict.
 Consequently, it is very important to hire a defense team that has experience with jury trials and has taken multiple criminal cases to verdict, preferably at least ten cases or more.

 A jury trial can be viewed as a last resort for some Defendants.
 In other cases, the prosecution may have issues with its witnesses and/or evidence, and the defense attorney may advice the Defendant that a better result could be achieved from a jury of lay people instead of from a particular judge.

-Every person convicted in the State of Oklahoma is entitled to a direct appeal of the conviction to Oklahoma Court of Criminal Appeals.
+Every person convicted in the State of Oklahoma is entitled to a direct appeal of the conviction to the Oklahoma Court of Criminal Appeals.
 Time is of the essence, as there are certain requirements and procedures which MUST be set in motion in an Oklahoma appeal; these actions must be commenced within the statutorily enumerated time periods.
-For this reason, it is imperative that you are represented by an experienced Oklahoma criminal defense attorney.
+For this reason, it is imperative that you hire an experienced legal advisor.

 Through the Oklahoma Post Conviction Procedure Act, a Defendant is allowed to collaterally challenge his or her conviction if one of the following instances arises:

 It is important to note that many of the issues that would normally allow for a Defendant to petition a Court for Post Conviction Relief will be waived if they were evident at the time of Appeal and the Defendant either failed to appeal or failed to propose the error.
 This concern can be erased by hiring an experienced Oklahoma criminal defense attorney.